-Night sky in December – southern hemisphere
+Night sky in March – southern hemisphere

-Highlights: Jupiter and Venus bright.
+Highlights: Jupiter bright.
+Venus in morning sky.

-Here is a view of the night sky this month as seen from mid-southern latitudes such as Sydney (-33° 52′) in mid December, 2013, at 10pm local time.
+Here is a view of the night sky this month as seen from mid-southern latitudes such as Sydney (-33° 52′) in mid March, 2014, at 10pm local time.

-The planets in December 2013
+The planets in March 2014

 Note: The sky will appear much the same from other cities at similar latitudes, such as Perth or Wellington, at around 10pm local time.
 Imagine holding it over your head so that the centre of the chart is the zenith and the edge runs all the way around your horizon.
 The sky appears the same at the start of the month an hour later and at the end of the month an hour earlier.